jeffposnick/jeffy-info/site/posts/2016/11/02/offline-first-for-your-templated-site-part-1.md

 ---
 layout: default.njk
-title: "Offline-first for Your Templated Site (Part One)"
+title: 'Offline-first for Your Templated Site (Part One)'
-excerpt: "Terminology and an exploring the architecture."
+excerpt: 'Terminology and an exploring the architecture.'
 tags:
   - jekyll
   - offline